sjoyal/sjoyal.github.io/_drafts/2015-06-08-TIY_Including_Scripts_Within_Package_json_Files.md

 1.)
 Create the `package.json` file by using the following command `npm init`
+  * If you're confused on how to answer the questions presented after using `npm init`, just keep hitting enter. _Defaults never killed anybody_.

 2.)
 Open `package.json` using the text editor of your choice